Check out our exciting schedule

 Gain the high caliber intermediate and advanced level education you have come to expect from Feeding Matters without leaving the comfort of your home or office.
-Held entirely virtually for the first time in 2020, and available on-demand for 30 days post-conference, physicians and allied healthcare professionals will receive groundbreaking access to the latest developments and research in PFD.
+Held entirely virtually for the first time in 2020, and available on-demand for 30 days post-conference, physicians, allied healthcare professionals and families will receive groundbreaking access to the latest developments and research in PFD.

 2020 IPFDC Keynote Presentations

 Development of a Pediatric Feeding Disorder Screening Instrument for Infants and Children – Julie Barkmeier-Kraemer, PhD, CCC-SLP; Alan Silverman, PhD

 This presentation will describe and define PFDs and describe research we have conducted to develop a screening tool extracting items from the ICFQ© and future goals for creating a screening instrument for use in infants and children up to 4 years of age.
 We will also describe our vision for implementation of such a tool in pediatric primary care settings that would lead to earlier identification and referral of children with PFDs to appropriate specialists for treatment.
 We believe that such a tool would reduce current PFD medical and nutritional complication rates that reduce the need for invasive treatments in affected children.